TakashiTools/TakashiBackend/README.md

 <div align="center">

-**⭐ Star this repository if you find it useful!**
+**Star this repository if you find it useful!**

-Made with ❤️ for the crypto trading community
+Made with love for the crypto trading community

 </div>